Dioxin affair

-Contamination of feedstock with polychlorinated biphenyls (PCB) was detected in animal food products, mainly eggs and chickens.
+Animal food products, mainly chicken and eggs, were found to be contaminated with polychlorinated biphenyls (PCB), a dioxin known for its negative health effects.
+PCB was detected and reported by health inspectors in January, but measurements were taken by the government only from May when the Belgian media revealed the case to the public.
+Flemish Liberals and Democrats (VLD) opposition leader Guy Verhofstadt claimed that the government was trying to cover-up the scandal, which proved that several secretaries of state had been informed much earlier that the food contained PCBs and dioxins.

-Although health inspectors reported the problem in January, measurements were taken only from May 1999 when the media revealed the case.
-The then Flemish Liberals and Democrats (VLD) opposition leader Guy Verhofstadt claimed that the government was trying to cover up the so-called "nota Destickere", which proved that several secretaries of state were informed much earlier that the food contained PCBs and dioxins.
+The Dioxin affair was the one of a series of highly publicised scandals in Belgium during the 1990s, including the Agusta scandal, the "Hormone Mafia", and the Dutroux affair.
+It was exposed shortly before the 1999 Belgian federal and regional elections, and contributed to the historic defeat of Prime Minister Jean-Luc Dehaene and his Christian People's Party.

 Political scandal

-The Dioxin Affair started with some complaints from chicken farmers who noticed increased death among newborn chickens.
-Laboratory analysis confirmed the presence of dioxin-like toxins well above normal limits in the eggs, tissues and feed of the affected birds.
-It was later confirmed that the dioxin-like toxicity was a result of the presence of PCBs, many of which form part of the group of dioxins and dioxin-like compounds which have toxic properties, in the birds’ feed.
+The Dioxin affair started with some complaints from chicken farmers in Belgium in January 1999, who had noticed an increased death among newborn chicks.
+Laboratory analysis confirmed the presence of dioxin-like toxins well above normal limits in the eggs, tissues and poultry feed of the affected birds.
+It was later confirmed that the dioxin-like toxicity was a result of the presence in the birds’ feed of PCB, many of which form part of the group of dioxins and dioxin-like compounds which have toxic properties.